ArduPilot/ardupilot_wiki/common/source/docs/common-minim-osd-quick-installation-guide.rst

 (Hardware V0.1 and 1.0 only)

 The second stage regulator from the MinimOSD boards earlier than V1.1 gets too hot on 12V video setups.
-If your frame has not a good air flow for cooling the OSD board you may want to feed the OSD entirely from the autopilot.
-Probably it will add some noises from servos, but you'll be more safe by this way:
+If your frame does not have good air flow for cooling the OSD board you may want to feed the OSD entirely from the autopilot.
+Probably it will add some noises from servos, but you'll be more safe this way:

 .. image:: ../../../images/DiagramaMinimOSD_OP.jpg
     :target: ../_images/DiagramaMinimOSD_OP.jpg